-The client now sends the authentication request via an HTTP GET to the IdP, as if redirected to do so from an HTTP server and in accordance with the Web Browser SSO profile, described in section 3.1 of [OASIS.saml-profiles-2.0-os]
+The client now sends the authentication request via an HTTP GET (sent over a server-authenticated TLS channel) to the IdP, as if redirected to do so from an HTTP server and in accordance with the Web Browser SSO profile, as described in section 3.1 of SAML profiles 2.0 specification [OASIS.saml-profiles-2.0-os]

-The client MUST handle both user authentication to the IdP and confirmation or rejection of the authentiation of the RP.
+The client handles both user authentication to the IdP and confirmation or rejection of the authentiation of the RP (out-of-scope for this document).

-After all authentication has been completed by the IdP, and after the response has been sent to the client, the client will relay the response to the Relying Party via HTTP(S), as specified in the authentication request ("AssertionConsumerServiceURL").
+After all authentication has been completed by the IdP, the IdP will send a redirect message to the client in the form of a URI corresponding to the Relying Party as specified in the authentication request ("AssertionConsumerServiceURL") and with the SAML response as one of the parameters.

 Please note: this means that the SASL server needs to implement a SAML Relying Party.
-Also, the RP needs to correlate the TCP session from the SASL client with the SAML authentication.
+Also, the SASL server needs to correlate the TCP session from the SASL client with the SAML authentication.